tdongsi/SqlTests/octopress/source/_posts/2016_02_Algorithm/2016-02-28-tutorial-bit-manipulation.markdown

 ### Questions

 1. Addition using only bit manipulation.
-1. Subtraction using only bit manipulation.
+2. Subtraction using only bit manipulation.
-1. Odd Man Out: Given an unsorted array of integers where every integer appears exactly twice, except for one integer which appears once.
+3. Odd Man Out: Given an unsorted array of integers where every integer appears exactly twice, except for one integer which appears once.
 Find the odd one out.
-1. Quickly determine if a number is a power of 2 (i.e., n = 2^x).
+4. Quickly determine if a number is a power of 2 (i.e., n = 2^x).
-1. What is big-endian?
+5. What is big-endian?
 What is little-endian?
-1. How would you determine if the system is big-endian or little-endian.
+6. How would you determine if the system is big-endian or little-endian.
+7. Isolate the right-most 1 bit in `x`.

 <!--more-->